Adrian Fisher (maze designer)

+Education

 Before embarking on his career, Fisher was educated at Oundle School and Portsmouth Polytechnic.

+Career

 Fisher has created 63 mirror mazes, and pioneered the extensive use of thematic chambers within mirror mazes, to achieve Mirror Maze Adventures.
 He has created 44 hedge mazes, and pioneered the use of Folly Towers, Tunnels, Walk-through Parting Waterfalls and Foaming Fountain Gates in mazes.
 He designed the world's first cornfield maize maze in 1993 and over 400 since, and has set 7 Guinness World Records.
 He has created water mazes, most notably the award-winning Beatles Maze (with Randoll Coate and Graham Burgess), and the Jersey Water Maze.
 He pioneered the genre of Path-in-Grass Mazes, and has created over a dozen around the world.

 Fisher has invented several brick paving and mosaic tiling systems.
 For the Orang Utan Pavement Maze at Edinburgh Zoo, he invented a new paver tessellation using 7-sided and 5-sided (regular pentagon) bricks.
 The 'Fisher Paver', his second paving system uses 7-sided and 4-sided bricks and has been installed within paving projects on both sides of the Atlantic.
 Its benefits include being able to achieve dynamic and intriguing designs straight off the pallet with no cutting, thus offering excellent labour productivity when laying; it only requires one new 7-sided paver shape, yet its modular scale matches all industry-standard paving systems.
 Fisher's third paving system is the Mitre System, which he invented and patented together with the American mathematician Ed Pegg.
 Used for both mosaics and paving, their distinctive angular shapes create unique and pleasing images.
 Notable examples of its use in England include four Historic Mosaics with the Millennium Maze in Marlow, Buckinghamshire, and the 24 ft high SciTec Mosaic at Oundle School, Northamptonshire; and in America, the Tree of Life Mosaic in a private garden in Roxbury, Connecticut.

 His Colour Mazes have been published in Scientific American, and walk-on examples can be found in the New York Hall of Science, Eureka Children's Museum in Halifax England, The Exploratory in Bristol, Cape Coral Children's Science Center in Florida, and over 30 other locations worldwide.

 He designed the Star Map concept for London Buses, upon which was based the Spider Map system currently in use by London Buses.

 In the 1980s, he co-designed the Blenheim Palace maze, that appears in the 2016 Bank of England £5 note.

 Fisher designs puzzles for British newspapers and the World Puzzle Championships.
 The Guardian newspaper named him as one of Britain's top 50 designers.
 He has written over a dozen books on mazes and puzzles, in particular The Art of the Maze (Orion Books, 1990), Secrets of the Maze (Thames & Hudson) and The Amazing Book of Mazes (Thames & Hudson, 2006).